About Fr. Andrew

 He has also been a guest on numerous podcasts and video podcasts, including Fr.
 Thomas Soroka’s “Ancient Faith Today,” Jonathan Pageau’s “The Symbolic World,” the late Kevin Allen’s “Ancient Faith Today,” and Fr.
 Barnabas Powell’s “Faith Encouraged Live.”

-He additionally serves on the editorial board of The Word Magazine (originally founded as Al-Kalimat by St. Raphael of Brooklyn), and served for some years as a member of the Antiochian Archdiocese Department of Liturgics and Translations.
+He additionally served on the editorial board of The Word Magazine (originally founded as Al-Kalimat by St. Raphael of Brooklyn), and served for some years as a member of the Antiochian Archdiocese Department of Liturgics and Translations.
 From 2013 to 2022 he was President of the Lehigh Valley Orthodox Clergy Brotherhood.
 Since 2007, he has served in the Communications Staff of the Antiochian Orthodox Christian Diocese of Oakland, Charleston and the Mid-Atlantic.

 Fr.
 Andrew is a co-founder of the Orthodox History website, and he also serves on the board of the St. Basil Center for Orthodox Thought and Culture and on the clergy commission of Chrysostom Academy.
 He was also one of the founding administrators and editors of the OrthodoxWiki website, where he authored or made major editorial contributions to more than 250 articles.